pennersr/shove/README.md

 - Queueing: both in-memory and persistent via Redis.
 - Exponential back-off in case of failure.
 - Prometheus support.
+- Squashing of messages in case rate limits are exceeded.

 ## Why?